Service Map & Hubble UI

 This tutorial guides you through enabling the Hubble UI to access the graphical service map.

-This guide assumes that Cilium has been correctly installed in your
+This guide assumes that Cilium and Hubble have been correctly installed in your

 Enable the Hubble UI

 Enable the Hubble UI by running the following command:

 cilium hubble enable, you must first temporarily disable Hubble with

 This is because the Hubble UI cannot be added at runtime.

 ♻️ Restarted Cilium pods